The 6D BOB is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 - by asking another runner to alert the rescue service

-It is up to each runner to assist anyone in danger and to alert the rescue service.
+It is up to each competitor to assist anyone in danger and to alert the rescue service.

-A runner calling a doctor or a member of the rescue service subjects himself de facto to their authority and undertakes to accept his decisions.
+A competitor who calls a doctor or a member of the rescue service subjects himself de facto to their authority and undertakes to accept his decisions.

-Members of the rescue service following medical advice and the official doctors in particular can:
+Members of the rescue service following medical advice and the official doctors are empowered to:

-- retire any runner incapable of continuing in the event (by cancelling the number)
+- retire any runner incapable of continuing the event (by cancelling their number)